Art of the AIDS Crisis: Public and collective artistic AIDS activism

 The National AIDS Memorial Grove, which can be found in San Francisco's Golden Gate Park, was first conceived by a group of local individuals in 1988.
 The AIDS epidemic had been devastating to San Francisco, and the group desired a tranquil environment in which to mourn healthily.
 Work began at the site of the de Lavveaga Dell in 1991, and in 1996, Nancy Pelosi led the United States Congress in passing the National AIDS Memorial Grove Act of 1996, which was signed into law by President Bill Clinton.
 The site has been cared for by hundreds of volunteers and a city gardener.
 The Grove houses a flat concrete circle on the ground, intended to be engraved with the names of those who suffer from AIDS.
 This act of memorializing is participatory and open for visitors to take part in.
 In 2011, Andy Abrahams Wilson and Tom Shepard created a documentary about the process of creating the Grove, discussing the contest for a potential design and the mixed responses the Board of Directors felt to them.
 Other responses to the Grove have been less positive, including tagging, graffiti, and vandalizing.

-Gran Fury, the artistic committee within ACT UP, was an anonymous collective designed to create artistic media about the AIDS epidemic.
+Gran Fury, begun in 1988, the artistic committee within ACT UP, was an anonymous collective designed to create artistic media about the AIDS epidemic.
 The collective functioned as an anonymous group because it took emphasis away from any individual and reinforced the idea of collective efforts towards ending the crisis.
 Gran Fury's mission was to bring a close to the epidemic, primarily through bringing to light the issues that society grappled with, such as homophobia and discrimination of people with AIDS (PWA).
 The collective brought art into the public sphere often to reach wider audiences than it could reach within the museum space; additionally, because the group often faced censorship, it took to illegally posting work on the city streets.

-DIVA TV (Damned Interfering Video Activist Television) was a collective of artists who utilized video as their primary mediums, targeting their work at ACT UP members.
+DIVA TV (Damned Interfering Video Activist Television), begun in 1989, was a collective of artists who utilized video as their primary mediums, targeting their work at ACT UP members.
 Founded by Catherine Saalfield (now Catherine Gund), Ray Navarro, Jean Carlomusto, Gregg Bordowitz, Bob Beck, Costa Papas, Ellen Spiro, George Plaggianos, and Rob Kurilla, DIVA TV created videos that covered ACT UP actions as well as events within the movement.
 DIVA TV functioned as an educational queer television program that often educated its viewers about the AIDS epidemic.
 Some characteristic features of DIVA TV were its staunchly unprofessional style, with unrefined shots and no studio cleaning up of the footage, and tendency towards civil disobedience.